nonatomiclabs/nonatomiclabs.github.io/content/pages/about.md

 Title: About

+I am a French software engineer, specializing in programming audio and video software.

-I am a French student, currently finishing a *Master “ingénierie des systèmes images et sons”*, equivalent to a two-year Master’s degree specializing in audiovisual engineering.
+I recently finished my *"Master ingénierie des systèmes images et sons”*, equivalent to a two-year Master’s degree specializing in audiovisual engineering.

-I am now doing my end-of-studies internship at [*Flux:: sound and picture development*](http://fluxhome.com), supporting the development of the newest audio plugins of the company.
+I did my end-of-studies internship at [*Flux:: sound and picture development*](http://fluxhome.com), supporting the development of the newest audio software of the company.

 Previously, I worked one year in Dolby as a QA intern, in the team responsible for the AC-4 codec.